 It seems that Pitino’s has changed the level of training thus he always get an impressive result.
 There is a long list of tournaments in which he has given his best like America East Regular Season Championship, Big East Regular Season Championship and many others.
 In his career span, he trained teams all the time present surprising performances.
 On account of his quality work, National Association of Basketball Coaches honor him with ‘NABC Coach of the Year’ award.
 Furthermore, thrice time he earned ‘Southern Eastern Conference award.
-For his devotion and dedication, four years ago his name was inducted into Basketball Hall of Fame.
+For his devotion and dedication, five years ago his name was inducted into Basketball Hall of Fame.

 He is gaining attractive earnings from NBA career.
-Until now in 2020 Rick Pitino has made most of his net worth from his salary as a coach.
-At the present times, after his suspension as head coach for the team of ‘Louisville’, he is passing through worst days of his career.
-He is investigating because of fraud and money laundering allegations.
-He is connected with them from last sixteen years.
+Until now in 2021 Rick Pitino has made most of his net worth from his salary as a coach.
+At the present times, he is coaching Iona Gaels teams and surely play a role in improving the players techniques.

 Early Career: After finishing his graduation, he was hired by the University of Hawaii as a graduate assistant for the basketball team.
 So his coaching journey commenced from there and he began earning a massive amount of income.
 In a short time, there was an improvement in his rank and he was given the opportunity of an interim head coach.
 Subsequently, Pitino joined the men’s basketball team of ‘The Syracuse Orange’ as an assistant coach.

 At a later for the duration of five years, Pitino’s associated with Boston University for ‘The Boston University Terriers’.
 He then switched to ‘The New York Knickerbockers’ team for the brief duration of two years.
 Moreover, he also gave a training at various other teams at different universities.

 - $35 Million